abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 states.* That’s not going to solve the problem.

-Even so, when done properly, making a determination can be extremely valuable and when a determination is valuable, if we slip up on it, then it’s helpful for us to recommit to the determination straight away.
+Even so, when done properly, making a determination can be extremely valuable, and when a determination is valuable, if we slip up on it, then it’s helpful for us to recommit to the determination straight away.
 But with deeply rooted internal states—such as irritation, ill will, being judgmental, and other defilements that linger within—we can’t control